Arius

-Negative writings describe Arius's theology as one imputing there was a time before the Son of God existed—that is, when only God the Father existed.
-Despite concerted opposition, Arian Christian churches persisted for centuries throughout Europe (especially in various Germanic kingdoms), the Middle East, and North Africa.
+Constantine the Great's formal decriminalization of Christianity into the Roman Empire entailed the convention of ecumenical councils to remove theological divisions between opposing sects within the Church.
+Arius's theology was a prominent topic at the First Council of Nicaea, where Arianism was condemned in favor of Homoousian conceptions of God and Jesus.
+Opposition to Arianism remains embodied in the Nicene Creed, described as "a deliberately anti-Arian document."
+Nevertheless, despite concerted opposition, Arian churches persisted for centuries throughout Europe (especially in various Germanic kingdoms), the Middle East, and North Africa.
 They were suppressed by military conquest or by voluntary royal conversion between the fifth and seventh centuries.